EurekaSoftware/javascript/README.md

 We encourage you to fork this guide and change the rules to fit your team's style guide.
 Below, you may list some amendments to the style guide.
 This allows you to periodically update your style guide without having to deal with merge conflicts.

+Release 0.1:
+* Added overview
+* 6.1 - Lightened up on single vs double quotes.
+It doesn't really matter that much, and if you are switching between a language that requires double quotes it's one less thing you have to think about.
+* 16.1 - Lightened up on always using braces for multi-line blocks, but don't put it all on one line.
+* 16.2 - Do not put elses on the same line s the if closing brace.
+This makes the if blocks more cramped without the whitespace separating the blocks.
+This is especially hard to read on else-if lines.
+* 18.1 - Use 4 spaces for tabs.
+The visual grouping afforded by the additional spaces improves at-a-glance readability, and is more consistent with nearly every other langauge we us regularly.
+* 18.8 - New section: Use whitespace to break up code
+* 19.2 - Emphasised warning for older browsers
+* 20.1 - Be a rebel, ditch the semicolons!
+Except for a few weird cases they bring nothing to the table.
+Except when the rest of the file you are working on uses them.
 # };